Murder Most Foul (song)

-"Murder Most Foul" is a song by American singer-songwriter Bob Dylan, the 10th and final track on his 39th studio album, Rough and Rowdy Ways (2020).
+"Murder Most Foul" is a song by the American singer-songwriter Bob Dylan, the 10th and final track on his 39th studio album, Rough and Rowdy Ways (2020).
 It was released as the album's lead single on March 27, 2020, through Columbia Records.
-The song addresses the assassination of John F. Kennedy in the context of the greater American political and cultural history.
-Lasting 16 minutes, 56 seconds, it is the longest song he has released, eclipsing 1997's "Highlands" which runs for 16 minutes, 31 seconds.
+The song addresses the assassination of John F. Kennedy in the wider context of American political and cultural history.
+Lasting 16 minutes, 56 seconds, it is the longest song he has ever released, eclipsing 1997's "Highlands" which runs for 16 minutes, 31 seconds.

 In a statement released with the single, Dylan indicated that "Murder Most Foul" was a gift to fans for their support and loyalty over the years.
-The song's title comes from a line in Hamlet although it may not be a coincidence that Stanley J. Marks self-published a pamphlet with the same title in 1967 espousing a Kennedy assassination conspiracy theory.
-In addition to members of Dylan's touring band, the song also features Fiona Apple and Alan Pasqua on piano.
+The song's title comes from a line in Hamlet.
+In addition to members of Dylan's touring band, the song also features Fiona Apple and Alan Pasqua both playing piano.

 The song was the first original music Dylan had released since 2012 and generated an enormous amount of commentary.

 Background

 Dylan began his career as a professional musician during the Kennedy administration and imagined having a humorous telephone conversation with the President in "I Shall Be Free", the closing song on his 1963 album The Freewheelin' Bob Dylan.
-Dylan told his early biographer Anthony Scaduto, however, that he wasn't particularly devastated by Kennedy's assassination: “I didn’t feel it any more than anybody else.
-We were all sensitive to it.
-The assassination took more of the shape of a happening.
-I read about those things happening to Lincoln, to Garfield, and that it could happen in this day and age was not too far-fetched.
-It didn’t knock the wind out of me.
-Of course, I felt as rotten as everyone else.
-But if I was more sensitive about it than anyone else, I would have written a song about it, wouldn’t I?
-The whole thing about my reactions to the assassination is overplayed”.
+Dylan told his early biographer Anthony Scaduto, however, that he was not particularly devastated by Kennedy's assassination: